aws-greengrass/aws-greengrass-nucleus/src/main/java/com/aws/greengrass/telemetry/README.md

 # Telemetry

-Telemetry agent(TA) is a service that is responsible for publishing telemetry data from the device to the IoT cloud via an MQTT topic.
-TA periodically aggregates and publishes various types of metrics related to kernel, system, mqtt and so on based on the telemetric configuration set by the customer.
+Telemetry agent (TA) is a service that is responsible for publishing telemetry data from the device to the IoT cloud via an MQTT topic.
+TA periodically aggregates and publishes various types of metrics related to nucleus, system, mqtt and so on based on the telemetric configuration set by the customer.

 ## Workflow
 There are three major steps involved in order for the TA to publish the telemetry data.